Newsletter | May 25th, 2017

 This week we’re talking about MLB getting in on virtual reality, Danish augmented reality windows, blockchain for environmental sustainability, and the PGA using augmented reality to up their viewers’ game.

 This coming June the MLB is launching their own virtual reality app.
 The MLB has been really stepping up to the tech-plate lately, with recent approval of new wearables during competitive gameplay.
 The first wrist-based wearable for the MLB, WHOOP, just got approval in March to help players measure strain levels.
 So, what kind of stuff can you do in the MLB’s VR app?

 If you’re not looking to sport those hip Google Glasses, or Microsoft’s own version announced last week, then maybe the idea of augmented reality windows is up your alley.
 The Danish 🇩🇰 company Realfiction cleverly announced their new AR window product in Copenhagen this week.
-It’s called DeepFrame.
+This is DeepFrame.
 If there’s an AR engineer reading this, don’t you wish you thought of that name?